ajay-kumar-05/chrome-sidebar-extension/README.md

-# AI Sidebar Extension - Sider.ai Clone
+# AI Sidebar Extension - Like Sider.ai

 A powerful Chrome sidebar extension built with Next.js and TypeScript that provides AI-powered assistance for web browsing, similar to Sider.ai.